 Air cleaners and filters are a vital part of the solution for poor indoor air quality.
 These cleaners remove the particulate matter that remains airborne after source control and ventilation have failed.
 The effectiveness of air cleaners in improving overall air quality is highly dependent on both the type of air cleaner selected and the nature and concentration of the pollutant.

-Controlling humidity levels with whole-home dehumidification can reduce the spread of mold and dust mites, which thrive in high humidity environments.
+Controlling humidity levels with whole-home dehumidification can reduce the spread of mold and dust mites, which thrive in high-humidity environments.

 Fixing The Problem

-Create a strategy that includes whole-home humidity control, ventilation to remove the odors and potentially harmful vapors, and have a whole-home air cleaner installed to trap airborne contaminants.
+Create a strategy that includes whole-home humidity control, and ventilation to remove odors and potentially harmful vapors, and have a whole-home air cleaner installed to trap airborne contaminants.
 Unless you remove the problems from every room in your house, you will only be treating the symptoms.
-Whole-home systems represent the best option for those with allergies and asthma, ridding their home of dust, dust mites, pet dander, mold spores, pollen, bacteria and viruses, smoke and more.
+Whole-home systems represent the best option for those with allergies and asthma, ridding their home of dust, dust mites, pet dander, mold spores, pollen, bacteria and viruses, smoke, and more.

 How Do Whole-Home Air Cleaners Work?

 Installed as part of your home’s central heating and cooling system, Whole-Home Air Cleaners, Dehumidifiers, and Ventilation systems are out-of-sight and out of your way, according to Adams.
 So, each time your system runs, excess humidity is removed, proper amounts of fresh air are introduced, and the air in your home is filtered through state-of-the-art filter media, so potentially harmful contaminants are removed from every room.

 The result is your heating and cooling system distributes cleaner, healthier air to your entire home.
 Better yet, the Whole-home systems are easy to maintain (generally once every one to two years, unlike portable units that require monthly care or standard filters that need cleaning every 1-3 months).